What 30 Years in Radio Taught Me About Building Software

 That's not a gap.
 That's the whole game.

 Kori White is the founder of It's Buzzing, a Birmingham-based marketing platform built for small businesses, churches, and creators.
-She spent nearly 30 years as a radio program director and VP of Digital before building the tools she wished her clients had.
+He spent nearly 30 years in radio — from promotions director to VP of Digital — leading digital strategy across 46 radio stations in 9 states, before building the tools he wished his clients had.
 Connect on LinkedIn →

 💡 Stop Guessing.
 Start Growing.